 As the magnitude of source code increases, and the occasions where courts mandate source code production also increase, it is vital that attorneys understand the details of source code production before it's too late.
 While the words "source code production" oftentimes induce fear, being prepared can make all the difference.
-In order to save time and money as well as keep your company's interests represented, make sure you have a thorough understanding of what source code is, know what source code your company might be subject to reviewing and producing, and follow some of the best practices discussed in this paper.
-If counsel has a grasp on these key items, it is highly likely that they will be ahead of the game when the court issues a protective order for source code review.
+In order to save time and money as well as keep one's company's interests represented, make sure to have a thorough understanding of what source code is, know what source code one's company might be subject to reviewing and producing, and follow some of the best practices discussed in this paper.
+If counsel has a grasp on these key items, it is highly likely counsel will be ahead of the game when the court issues a motion to compel for source code review.